selmagrosse/drowsiness-detection/README.md

 ## Overview

-This project implements real-time drowsiness detection system by combining two deep learning models:
+This project implements real-time drowsiness detection by combining two deep learning models:

 - **ResNet50** model for the classification of eye states - open or closed
 - **YOLOv8** model for yawning detection

-The model runs in real time and camera can be used to monitor signs of drowsiness and tiredness - prolonged yawning and/or eye closure.
-If signs of drowsiness or tiredness are detected, an appropriate status alerts is triggered.
+The model runs in real-time, and the camera can be used to monitor signs of drowsiness and tiredness, such as prolonged yawning and/or eye closure.
+If signs of drowsiness or tiredness are detected, an appropriate status alert is triggered.

 ## Motivation

-Driver drowsiness is a major cause of accidents worldwide.
-Monitoring states of the driver and detecting states in which the driver is not fully alert, can be useful to trigger handover process to the vehicle.
+Driver drowsiness is a significant contributor to accidents worldwide.
+Monitoring states of the driver and detecting states in which the driver is not fully alert can be useful to trigger the handover process to the vehicle.

 ## Models